armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 ```

-In your CDaaS config, you can create deployment strategies with as many steps as you want.
+In your CD-as-a-Service config, you can create deployment strategies with as many steps as you want.
 In this example, the deployment config defines the following strategies:

 * `rolling`: deploy 100% of the app (staging deployment)
 * `trafficSplit`: 75% to the current version and 25% to the new version (prod deployment)